Skip to main content

 return user @ { name, ms };

-Explanation: the first where-expression is the local variable name, there is an attribute called name in the entity user.
+Explanation: The first where-expression is the local variable name, there is an attribute called name in the entity user.
 The second expression is ms, there is no such attribute, but the type of the local variable ms is company, and there is an attribute of type company in user.

 What part